ls1intum/Artemis/docs/dev/guidelines/server.rst

     }

 It is possible that students hardcode values to pass a certain set of tests, therefore you should check whether this is the case or not.
 This is especially important in an exam setting, so students don't get awarded points for a solution that does not fulfill the requirements described in the problem statement.
-(TODO: Code example)

 Avoid relying on a specific order in which students solve the tasks.
 Tests should successfully cover one aspect of the submission without requiring the implementation of a different part of the system even if those aspects are heavily interlinked.